-Coursew vork: 50%

 • Lab report: 10%

 • Term paper & journal paper discussion: 20%

 • Two mid-sessional tests: 20%

-Final written exam (three-hour duration): 50%

-COURSE CODE: BIOT 6001/5001 COURSE TITLE: MICROBIAL AND ENVIRONMENTAL BIOTECHNOLOGY NUMBER OF CREDITS: 3
+COURSE TITLE: MICROBIAL AND ENVIRONMENTAL BIOTECHNOLOGY

 PREREQUISITE: MOLECULAR BIOLOGY/PRINCIPLES OF MOLECULAR BIOLOGY OR EQUIVALENT

 COURSE DESCRIPTION: This course examines current applications of microbial organisms for industrial and environmental applications.
 It also illustrates specific applications of biotechnology to solve environment related problems.
 The course provides a theoretical and working knowledge of the principles, techniques and current applications of microbial organisms for manufacturing components of food and consumer products, biologics and biomaterials using recombinant DNA and is organised following the steps in discovery and development of biologics.
 An introduction to microbial growth kinetics is included as well as discussions on generating products from genetically modified microorganisms.
 The second part of the course will introduce the applications of biotechnology to address important environmental issues.
 Applications: application of biotechnology to environmental quality evaluation, monitoring, remediation of contaminated environments and energy production, production of biofuels (biogas, bioethanol, biohydrogen), applications in the paper and plastic industry as well as in other industrial processes in order to promote processes minimising environmental deterioration.
 The teaching and learning methods involve lectures supplemented by laboratory sessions/virtual lab/group discussions conducted through blended learning modes.
 Assessment involves course work and a final examination (50% for each component).